Aidi Dog Breed Information

 - Hip Dysplasia: It is caused due to genetic where the hip joint is either underdeveloped or dislocated from its original place.
 It can cause sharp pain on the back making it difficult for your dog to move from one place to another.

-- Obesity: When your dog body is contained with more fat than in general, it is facing the problem of obesity.
-The main cause is improper eating habit and eating lots of fat-containing food.
-So, feed them in the right amount and a complete balanced diet.
+- Obesity: When your dog’s body is contained with more fat than in general, it is facing the problem of obesity.
+The main cause is improper eating habits and eating lots of fat-containing food.
+So, feed them in the right amount and a completely balanced diet.
 Involve them in regular physical exercise as well.

 Aidi comes in the following colors:

 - Black and White

 - Pale Red

 Cost: The average cost of the Aidi puppy is between $400-$700 USD.

 Height: The average height of the Aidi is between 21-24 inches.

 Weight: The average weight of the Aidi is between 50-55 pounds.

 Visit Doglime for more dog breeds information and their behavior.